 I am lucky enough that there is a Japanese lady making rice koji and is selling it in Brisbane, but if you don’t have any stores nearby which sell Rice Koji, you can buy them online.
 After 3 months, you need to mix them in order to oxidise the miso and if you found mold around it, don’t panic.
 It is OK, just scrape it and transfer the miso into a different container to store.
 After 3 months, you can remove the weight and keep it somewhere cool.
 Here is a mini movie of how to make miso.
 Enjoy!

-If you liked my recipe for Miso, please rate it and leave a comment below.
-Also, don’t forget to follow me on Youtube, Pinterest, Facebook and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
-Don’t forget to use the hashtag #ChopstickChronicles so I see your wonderful creations!
+Here is my recipe for Miso and If you liked it, please rate it and leave a comment below.
+Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
+Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

 how to make miso paste homemade recipe.